 Who is in charge?

-A live-in residential coordinator is in charge of non-academic portions of the program including life in the residence hall.
-A staff of six resident assistants (RA), in addition, live on the residence hall floors throughout the duration of the program.
+A residential coordinator is in charge of non-academic portions of the program including "residence life."
+A staff of "resident assistants" (RA), in addition, will be working with students during the program.
 This team of RAs is closely supervised by both the residential coordinator and the program director.
 The program director, Warren Schlesinger, also has specific responsibility for academics and academic advising.
-You can leave a message on his office phone at 607-274-3951, or email firstname.lastname@example.org.
-(Dr. Schlesinger's cell phone number is made available to the entire residence hall staff for use as needed.)

 The Office of Extended Studies can be reached at 607-274-3143 during normal business hours – 9:00 am to 4:30 pm.